J.J. Spaun leads U.S. Open at Oakmont on a wild day of great shots and shockers

 OAKMONT, Pa. — (AP) — J.J.
-Spaun played a surprisingly steady hand Thursday among a wild mix of rare shots and some shockers at Oakmont, playing bogey-free on America's toughest course for a 4-under 66 and a one-shot lead in the U.S. Open.
+Spaun is still new enough to the U.S. Open, and a newcomer to the brute that is Oakmont, that he was prepared for anything Thursday.
+He wound up with a clean card and a one-shot lead on an opening day that delivered just about everything.

+Scottie Scheffler had more bogeys in one round than he made had the entire tournament when he won the Memorial.
+He shot a 73, his highest start ever in a U.S. Open, four shots worse than when he made his Open debut at Oakmont as a 19-year-old at Texas.

-Patrick Reed made an albatross — only the fourth in the U.S. Open since it starting tracking such records in 1983 — by holing out from 286 yards on the par-5 fourth.
+Patrick Reed made the first albatross in 11 years at the U.S. Open when he holed out a 3-wood from 286 yards on the par-5 fourth.
 He finished with a triple bogey.
-Shane Lowry made the first eagle on the par-4 third hole at Oakmont.
-He shot a 79.

-Scottie Scheffler made more bogeys in one round (5) than he usually makes in a tournament and had his highest start (73) at a U.S. Open.

-Through all that high entertainment, Spaun went out in the morning with hardly a fuss and nary a bogey.
+Bryson DeChambeau was 39 yards away from the hole at the par-5 12th and took four shots from the rough to get to the green.

 He matched the low opening round in U.S. Opens at Oakmont — Andrew Landry also shot 66 the last time here in 2016 — and it was no mystery.
 Good putting never fails at any U.S. Open, and Spaun holed five par putts ranging from 7 feet to 16 feet to go along with four birdies.